-Beyond these “social” elements to sustainability, we also try wherever possible to limit the environmental impact of our business.
+We try wherever possible to minimise the environmental impact of our business.
 We know that there are limits – both financial but also in terms of the buildings themselves.
-Although the apartment house was newly built and therefore meets all, modern environmental building standards, the hostel and the hotel are housed in old buildings which have their limitations.
+Although the apartment house was newly built and therefore meets all modern environmental building standards, the hostel and the hotel are housed in old buildings which have their limitations.

 The following policies are consistent across all departments of the company:

-All departments in the hostel, hotel and apartments have implemented a strategy to reduce unnecessary waster, especially when it comes to packaging.
+- All departments in the hostel, hotel and apartments have implemented a strategy to reduce unnecessary waste, especially when it comes to packaging.

-Our rooms and apartments have no mini-bar, which saves energy.
-In exchange we offer full room service for no extra charge.
+- Our rooms and apartments have no mini-bar, which saves energy.